microsoft/ODBC-Specification/ODBC 4.0.md

 1. The application binds all columns to be fetched directly into bound buffers.
 Binding a column automatically sets the `SQL_DESC_DATA_AT_FETCH` value to `SQL_FALSE`.

 2. For each column to be retrieved at fetch time, the application calls SQLSetDescField, specifying `SQL_DESC_DATA_AT_FETCH` with a value of `SQL_TRUE`.
 Setting `SQL_DESC_DATA_AT_FETCH` to `SQL_TRUE` for a column automatically unbinds the column by setting the `TargetValuePtr` to null.

+3. For nullable columns, the application sets `SQL_DESC_INDICATOR_PTR` so that the driver can signal a null value for the column.

-3. The application calls SQLFetch/SQLFetchScroll
+4. The application calls SQLFetch/SQLFetchScroll
     -   Driver begins populating the bindings
     -   Driver returns `SQL_DATA_AVAILABLE` from SQLFetch/SQLFetchScroll to signal data-at-fetch columns are available.
         - Calling SQLCloseCursor (or SQLFreeStmt(SQL_CLOSE)) in the `DATA_AVAILABLE` state cancels the fetch operation and closes the cursor.

-4. The application calls SQLNextColumn to find out which column is available.
+5. The application calls SQLNextColumn to find out which column is available.
 Applications must not assume that the columns are returned in any particular order.
     -   Driver returns the ordinal of the available column
     -   For rowset sizes greater than 1, the row for which the column is available can be determined through the `SQL_ATTR_ROWS_FETCHED_PTR` statement attribute.
 The driver must populate the rows of a given column in order, but the client cannot assume that any other columns have been populated until the entire fetch sequence has completed and the initial fetch or a subsequent call to SQLNextColumn returns a value other than `SQL_DATA_AVAILABLE`.
 	- The following operations are valid in a `SQL_DATA_AVAILABLE` state.
 For any other operations on a statement handle in the `SQL_DATA_AVAILABLE` case, the DM returns HY010, function sequence error.